privacy policy

 • from publicly available sources of information.

-Any unsolicited personal information received that is not accepted as per above guidelines and it is not part of a Commonwealth record will be destroyed or the information will be de-identified as soon as practicable, providing it is lawful and reasonable to do so.
+Any unsolicited personal information received that we could not have collected in accordance with the above or is not part of a Commonwealth record will be destroyed or de-identified as soon as practicable, provided it is lawful and reasonable to do so.

 You can be anonymous or use a pseudonym when dealing with Snowdome, unless:

-• the use of your true identity is a legal requirement; or
+• the use of your identity is a legal requirement; or

 • it is impracticable for us to deal with you on such basis.